 Inverciyde Local Plan policies HR11 and HR12 provide criteria for the assessment of development proposals within conservation areas.
-Policy HR11 encourages proposals where they are sympathetic to the existing character, pattern of development and appearance of the area.
-Policy HR12 states that when assessing conservation area development proposals, consideration should be given to the impact they will have on the wider landscape, especially when viewed from adjacent transport routes and vantage points accessible to the public.
+Proposals are encouraged where they are sympathetic to the existing character, pattern of development and appearance of the area.
+When assessing conservation area development proposals, consideration should be given to the impact they will have on the wider landscape, especially when viewed from adjacent transport routes and vantage points accessible to the public.